 Through the Human Trafficking Research and Data Advisory Roundtable (HT-RADAR), the CJR leads coordination of human trafficking research and an annual research conference that brings speakers and participants from all over to San Diego.
 The CJR maintains an Action-Research agenda studying sex and labor trafficking in San Diego.
 Action-Research combines empirical research and deep collaboration with community partners to affect best practices, policies, and funding strategies for ending human trafficking.
 The CJR leads the coordination of human trafficking research through the Human Trafficking Research and Data Advisory Roundtable (HT-RADAR).

 Building foundations for long-term, sustainable impact

 The CJR created the Beauty for Ashes Scholarship Fund for survivors of human trafficking to pursue their college degree.
 This scholarship is providing hope for a better life for victims all over the country.
 We believe it is stepping into what we do best — providing a college education in the nurturing environment of PLNU — and caring for the most vulnerable.

-The CJR is a part of the San Diego Prevention Collective, a prevention education community impact project that provides human trafficking prevention curriclum across our region to students of all ages.
-Our program, kNOw MORE, is an interactive, peer-to-peer, drama-based curriculum that reaches the hearts, minds and imaginations of young people at risk.
+The CJR is a part of the San Diego Prevention Collective, a prevention education community impact project that provides human trafficking prevention curriculum across our region to students of all ages.
+Our program, kNOw MORE, is an interactive, peer-to-peer, drama-based curriculum that reaches the hearts, minds, and imaginations of young people at risk.

 The CJR is leading the OnRamps Collaborative, a community impact project that is providing access to educational and vocational opportunities for survivors of trafficking.
 Based on the belief that a stable financial future will help survivors build a new life free from exploitation, the OnRamps Collaborative brings together partners from across the region.